 We had a wonderful time serving our guests and enjoying the party, everything timed perfectly.
 We made sure to prep all our sides the day before and some the morning of.
 The parsnips, potatoes and carrots were all tossed in their goodness the day before and in sealed bowls in the fridge, we seasoned and sealed the roast the night before, the Cornbread was baked off in the morning and then all assembled and in the fridge, we made the sauces/ butter day of, and 5 hours before serving time we took out the roast to come to room temperature.
 Each of the sides were oven and stove top ready and just needed to be cooked off.
 Doing a roast is the perfect way to have an easy dinner party- it needs to cook for a while so you have time to prep ( or nap if the prepping is done!) and then when it rests you can finish off all the cooking in the oven with the sides- while we enjoyed the salad with our guests.
 Read below for all our recipes on how we made this easy, budget friendly, delicious, impressive meal:

-Cornbread Stuffed Crown Roast of Pork
+Cornbread Stuffed Crown Roast of Porkadapted from Paula Dean

 Pork Roast: